Tchia

-Tchia is a action-adventure video game developed by Awaceb and published by Kepler Interactive.
-In the game, the player assumes control of the titular character as she explores a fictional archipelago inspired by New Caledonia.
-The game was released for Microsoft Windows, PlayStation 4 and PlayStation 5 on March 21, 2023.
+Tchia is an action-adventure game developed by Awaceb and published by Kepler Interactive.
+The player controls the titular character as she explores a fictional archipelago inspired by New Caledonia.
+The game was released for PlayStation 4, PlayStation 5 and Windows on March 21, 2023.
+It was also released for Nintendo Switch on June 27, 2024 and for Xbox Series X/S on July 11, 2024.

 Gameplay

 Tchia is an action-adventure video game played from a third-person perspective.
 The player assumes control of the titular protagonist, who must explore a tropical archipelago to rescue her kidnapped father.
 Tchia has the ability of "soul jumping", which allows her to possess and assume control of animals and inanimate objects found in the world, and uses their power to travel to new areas, solve puzzles, and defend herself against opponents.
-For instance, by soul jumping to a dog, players can use its ability to dig to dig out treasure maps.
+For instance, by soul jumping to a dog, players can use its ability to dig out treasure maps.
 According to developer Phil Crifo, players can soul jump to more than 30 animals and "hundreds of" objects.

-Tchia can also explore the archipelago in her human form.
+Tchia can explore the archipelago in her human form.
 She is equipped with a glider and a raft which allows her to navigate between places quickly.
-Tchia is also highly acrobatic, as she can quickly slide down a mountain, climb up trees and use it to catapult herself across the canopy, and ascend nearly all types of surfaces.
+Tchia is highly acrobatic.
+She can quickly slide down a mountain, climb up trees and use it to catapult herself across the canopy, and ascend nearly all types of surfaces.
 Through exploration, players will discover different points of interest, minigames, and chests with cosmetic items, meet other non-playable characters, and complete side quests.
-Tchia also features elements from rhythm games, as players can play Tchia's ukelele at will in the game.
-Players can also play "‘Soul-Melodies", which allows Tchia to perform feats such as summoning animals for soul jumping, altering the time of day, or changing the in-game weather.
-These gameplay sequences, however, are completely skippable.
+Tchia features elements from rhythm games, as players can play Tchia's ukulele at will.
+Players can play "Soul-Melodies", which allows Tchia to perform feats such as summoning animals for soul jumping, altering the time of day, or changing the in-game weather.
+These gameplay sequences are skippable.
 Tchia's appearance, as well as her glider and her raft, can be extensively customized.